sparsileg/Photyx/design/development_notes.md

 This is a **~50x reduction** in pixel count versus operating on the full buffer.
 AutoStretch takes well under 500ms for a 3008x3008 U16 image.

 The shadow clip default is -2.8 (PixInsight convention).
 For RGB images, STF parameters are computed independently per channel, matching PixInsight's Auto-STF behavior.

+**Note:** AutoStretch assumes linear (unstretched) input.
+Applying it to already-stretched images (e.g., exported 8-bit TIFFs) will produce extreme results.
+This is expected behavior — AutoStretch is designed for linear astrophotography data.

 ### 3.4 Full-Resolution Cache